 - Rough, crunchy, and hard foods.
 Eating these can put your teeth at risk of even further damage.
 Avoid things like crackers, hard cookies, toast, and granola.

 - Acidic food and drink.
 Acids can irritate the sensitive nerves in your teeth.
 Avoid citrus fruits, fruit juices, and tomato-based foods.

-Depending on what kind of a toothache you have, desensitizing toothpaste, such as Sensodyne Sensitivity Toothpaste, may help.
+Depending on what kind of toothache you have, desensitizing toothpaste may help.
 This kind of toothpaste is specifically developed for sensitive teeth.

 Most desensitizing toothpaste work by using numbing compounds such as potassium nitrate.
 These work by filling the tiny tubules in the dentin, blocking off the exposed nerve.
 Some desensitizing toothpaste also claims to help build a protective layer on your teeth.